lian999111/carla-semantic-localization/README.md

 # SMMPDA

 This repo implements Semantic Max-mixture Probabilistic Data Association localization using the miniSAM library.
 Simulations are conducted with CARLA.
 Ubuntu 18.04 LTS has been used to develop this project.
+Publication to ITSC 2021 based on this work is in progress.

 ## Environment Setup
 Using miniconda is recommended beause this repo is developed this way.
 The repo comes with an [environment.yml](environment.yml) file that facilitates setting up the environment.